 Prior to this pinniped haul-out study, there was no seasonal population abundance estimate for harbor seals in southeastern Virginia.
 For this study, a population abundance was estimated for the lower Chesapeake Bay and coastal Virginia waters using mark-recapture data.
-A total of 198 individuals were estimated as the average seasonal abundance across all seven seasons (2015-2022).
-Abundance estimates were also calculated for each annual field season from 2015-2022 using the mark-recapture data as well as from 2016-2022 using a telemetry correction factor approach incorporating seal count and satellite tagging data.
-Abundance estimates produced from the mark-recapture data ranged from 81 individuals (2015/2016 season) to 242 individuals (2018/2019 season), whereas the estimates calculated using the telemetry correction factor were slightly higher in comparison for most seasons and ranged from 124 individuals (2018/2019 season) to 252 individuals (2017/2018 season).
-However, the margin of error (i.e. 95% CI values) was larger for the abundance estimates produced using the telemetry correction factor approach.
-This is potentially due to a small sample size for count and telemetry data.
+A total of 150 individuals were estimated as the average seasonal abundance across all eight seasons (2015-2023).
+Abundance estimates were also calculated for each annual field season from 2015-2023 using the mark-recapture data.
+A fluctuation in abundance estimates occurred across seasons, with estimates ranging from 81 (2015/2016 season) to 242 (2018/2019 season) individual harbor seals.
+The 2022/2023 season had the second lowest abundance estimate with 85 individuals.
+Inferences about population trends in the region cannot be accurately made due to this fluctuation in abundance across seasons.

-A fluctuation in abundance estimates occurred across seasons for both approaches.
-Based on the number of counts conducted within a season for the study area (small sample size compared to the amount of count data used by Huber et al. (2001) and Thompson et al. (1997)), the telemetry correction factor approach may not be an appropriate method to use for abundance estimation for this region.
-If additional tagging and tracking efforts are planned for future field seasons (Ampela et al. 2023), a more robust approach involving a generalized linear mixed model framework to estimate seasonal absolute abundance using haul-out counts and information from satellite telemetry data may be possible (Sharples et al. 2009).
-Inferences about population trends in the region cannot be accurately made due to this fluctuation in abundance across seasons as well as the observed decrease in maximum and average seal count for the 2018-2020 as well as 2021/2022 seasons at both survey areas.
 Regression analysis results indicate that there is not a statistically significant trend in population abundance.
-Therefore, there is reason to believe that the population of animals utilizing the lower Chesapeake Bay and Eastern Shore, Virginia may be relatively stable.
+Therefore, there is reason to believe that the population of animals utilizing the lower Chesapeake Bay and Eastern Shore of Virginia may be relatively stable.
+Results from the seal presence analysis (Section 3.2) also support the possibility of this local population being stable as there has been no significant difference among mean counts for both the CBBT and Eastern Shore survey areas since the 2019/2020 field season.
+Other harbor seal populations in New England are also considered stable.
+Seasonal counts of harbor seals hauled out throughout Narragansett Bay, Rhode Island have fluctuated from year to year since 2009, but the count data has demonstrated that the population is mostly stable (Save The Bay 2024).
 The harbor seal population in Maine is also considered stable due to the minor changes in abundance that were observed between 2012 and 2018 (Hayes et al. 2022; Sigourney et al. 2021).
-It is difficult to draw further conclusions until additional data is collected and a more robust dataset (for the mark-recapture and haul-out and camera survey data) is developed that will allow us to determine if the population is, in fact, stable and/or if harbor seal site fidelity at this southeastern Virginia study area is potentially increasing.
+It is difficult to draw further conclusions until additional data is collected and a more robust dataset (for the mark-recapture and haul-out and camera survey data) is developed that will allow us to determine if the population in Virginia is, in fact, stable and/or if harbor seal site fidelity at this southeastern Virginia study area is potentially increasing.